Legal Korean Baseball Betting

-The 2020 KBO Playoffs will commence immediately after the regular season concludes on October 30.
-Because the league only has 10 teams and only five of them make the playoffs (based on overall win-loss records), the Korean baseball playoffs are very different from the typical MLB postseason that most US bettors are used to.
+The KBO Playoffs will commence immediately after the regular season concludes in late October.
+Because the league only has 10 teams, and only five of them make the playoffs (based on overall win-loss records), the Korean baseball playoffs are very different from the typical MLB postseason that most US bettors are used to.
 Here’s how the KBO postseason works:

 - The KBO team with the best regular-season record (including tie-breakers, if necessary) gets an automatic berth in the Korean Series, aka the KBO championship series.

 - The fourth- and fifth-seed teams play a “first-to-two-wins” Wild Card round.
 The fourth-seed team starts with a 1-0 advantage, so the fifth-seed must win two games without losing in order to advance to the next round, while the fourth-seed only needs to win one of the two games.

 - The Semi-Playoff round is next, featuring the three seed facing off against the winner of the Wild Card round.
 This is a best-of-five series, so the first team to three wins moves on to the next round of the KBO playoffs.

 - The Playoff round features the regular season’s runner-up, or two seed, which plays the winner of the Semi-Playoff.
 This is also a best-of-five round.

 - The Korean Series features the winner of the regular season against the winner of the Playoff round.
 This is a best-of-seven series.